kellyduang/CECS-342/Rust_Study_Notes/Learn_Rust.md

 - `assert_eq!(20, s.capacity());`
 ---
 # Tuples
 - Tuples are groups of values of different types with a max of 12 elements.
-You have to delcare the type of each element in the tuple.
+You have to declare the type of each element in the tuple.
+Fixed length.
 > Instantiate a tuple.
 - `let person: (&str, &str, i8) = ("Brad", "Mass", 37);`
 > Accessing tuple values.